The Best Coffee Shops In Osaka You Shouldn’t Miss

 Blue Bottle Coffee: Consistently excellent coffee

-We cannot talk about the best coffee shops in Osaka without mentioning my forever favorite, Blue Bottle Coffee. *finger hearts*
+We cannot talk about the best coffee shops in Osaka without mentioning my forever-favorite, Blue Bottle Coffee. *finger hearts*

-Now, Blue Bottle Coffee is not Japanese, it is actually from California, but it is just so much better in Asia than it was when I tried it in the USA.
-This is why it was also one of the best coffee shops in Seoul in my opinion.
-They are just so consistent with their preparation on this side of the world.
-I love it!
+This is why it was also one of the best coffee shops in Seoul, in my opinion.
+They are just so consistent with their preparation on this side of the world, and I love it!

-There is only one Blue Bottle location in Osaka up in the Umeda neighborhood, which is perfect if you are in the area visiting the Pokemon or Nintendo Center.
-And while I never visited this location—mostly due to the massive lines that were formed outside—I adore Blue Bottle, so you should definitely give it a try if you haven’t done so before.
+While I never visited this location—mostly due to the massive lines that were formed outside—I adore Blue Bottle, so you should definitely give it a try if you haven’t done so before.

 Address: Japan, 〒530-0013 Osaka, Kita Ward, Chayamachi, 15−22 アーバンテラス A棟